daaazzzeeed/vDesc/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Installing
-Download and run Qt Creator, download this project, then open '.pro' file, setup your project.
+- Download and run Qt Creator, download this project, then open '.pro' file, setup your project.
-In your project change path to '.db' file to match the directory you store the database in.
-Now you're ready to go!
+- Or just download project, go to release directory and run vDesc.exe

 # Authors
 - Dmitry Petukhov - Initial work/founder